DanDev33/BotFramework-Samples/README.md

 # Bot Framework Samples

-This repo is for Bot Builder SDK samples.
+This branch is for Bot Builder SDK V4 samples.

 ## Contributing